How to create offer letters for employees in Colombia [2024]

 • Position (job title), job description, and start date.

 • Term of the contract.
 If the employment agreement is indefinite, state this in the contract.
 If it's a fixed-term contract, Colombian law requires this to be in writing as well.
-Fixed-term employment agreements cannot exceed three years, and can then be renewed for no more than one year.
+Fixed-term employment agreements cannot exceed three years.

 • Probationary period.
 If there is a probation period for the role, Colombian law requires this to be outlined and agreed upon in writing.
 Probation periods can last no longer than two months for indefinite employment, or 20% of the contract duration for a fixed-term role.